Notdbrand/Difteris/README.md

 About:
 <img width="400" height="auto" alt="image" src="https://github.com/user-attachments/assets/0ccfe8c3-8094-49c2-9c04-d9278ea09af3" />

+## Tested On
+### Server:
+- Windows 11
+- Probably works on Linux and Mac OS (Its python, what could possibly go wrong?)
+### VeterisRedirect:
+- iPhone 5 running iOS 6

 ## Enjoy
 You should now be able to start Veteris, which will connect to your server.

-Feel free to submit issues or pull requests for feature suggestions or bug reports.
+Submit issues or pull requests for feature suggestions or bug reports.

-## Other Projects Used
-- [**IPA Sorter**](https://github.com/kawaiizenbo/IPASorter) - Made by kawaiizenbo - I slightly modified the processed ipa's filename.
-[Version used in this project](https://github.com/Notdbrand/IPASorter)